 Kennel Height - Most kennels are available in either a 4 foot or 6 foot height.
 For most kennels, we recommend a 6 foot height to ensure that your dog cannot escape and that it is safe from predators (coyotes, etc.).
 4 foot kennels are appropriate for small breeds that cannot jump very high.

 Protection from Weather - Careful consideration should always be given to your climate and in particular, to protecting your dog from rain, snow, wind, and excessive sunshine/heat.
 If you do not have nearby trees or a suitable dog house that can provide shelter for your pet, we highly recommend that you consider covering at least a portion of your dog's kennel with a weather-proof cover.
 We are pleased to offer Weatherguard kennel covers in a variety of sizes.
-For extra security, our modular kennel panels can also be used to create a wire mesh or chain link roof for extra security against predators like mountain lions (cougar), bobcat, lynx, large birds of prey, and even people trying to steal your dog!
+The Weatherguard covers prevent ravens, cros, magpies and other large birds from steeling your pet's food.

 Once you have selected an appropriate kennel size and height and given consideration to protecting your pet from adverse weather, your next step is to select the material to build your kennel.